A Guide to Drug Detoxification

 Services That Meet Your Needs

 If you are searching for a drug rehabilitation center with comprehensive clinical services, on-site drug detox can be a very important factor to consider.
-Alta Mira has a fully equipped drug detox center staffed by a highly credentialed team of medical professionals.
+Alta Mira has a fully equipped drug detox unit staffed by a highly credentialed team of medical professionals.
 We provide advanced detox treatment for individuals suffering from addiction to alcohol, opiates, amphetamines, benzodiazepines, cocaine, stimulants and hallucinogens.
 Alta Mira is authorized to treat opioid dependence with buprenorphine.

 Every client’s situation is different, but whatever the case, our staff is committed to making each person as comfortable as possible while he or she is freed from their dependency and restored to good health.